Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Geometry of the Synthesis Problem

 \end{lemma}

-Next, we note (see \cref{eq:constained-lqr-opt2} in \S\ref{sec:application}) that many optimal control problems such as \ac{slqr}, \ac{olqr} and even \ac{lqg} share a similar cost structure, as \( f(K) = \frac{1}{2} \tr{P_K \Sigma_K},\) where mappings $P, \Sigma: \stableK \to \Amatrices$ send $K$ to
+Next, we note (see \cref{eq:constained-lqr-opt2} in \S\ref{sec:application}) that many optimal control problems such as \ac{slqr}, \ac{olqr} and even \ac{lqg} share a similar cost structure, as \(\textstyle f(K) = \frac{1}{2} \tr{P_K \Sigma_K},\) where mappings $P, \Sigma\colon \stableK \mapsto \Amatrices$ send $K$ to

-respectively, with $A_{\mathrm{cl}} \coloneqq A + B K$ and $\Sigma_1,\Sigma_2 \succeq 0$ as some prescribed matrices with appropriate dimensions.
-Motivated by this observation, we define a covariant 2-tensor field on $\stableK$ which will be proved to be a Riemannain metric.
-Similar metrics have been defined in literature in order to efficiently capture the geometry of the problem at hand; \eg~ see \cite{absil2004cubically} that computes the dominant subspace of a matrix by optimizing the Rayleigh quotient on the Grassmann manifold.
+respectively, with the closed-loop system $A_{\mathrm{cl}} \coloneqq A + B K$, and $\Sigma_1,\Sigma_2 \succeq 0$ as prescribed matrices with appropriate dimensions.
+By the \lyaptrace property, the cost can be recast as $f(K) = \frac{1}{2} \tr{(Q + K^\intercal R K)\lyap(A_{\mathrm{cl}}, \Sigma_K)}$.
+Motivated by this, we define a covariant 2-tensor field on $\stableK$ which will subsequently be proved to be a Riemannain metric.
+Riemannian metrics have been used in the literature to efficiently capture the geometry of the problem; \eg,~see \cite{absil2004cubically} for optimizing the Rayleigh quotient on the Grassmann manifold, and \cite{muller2023geometry} for natural policy gradient on Markov decision processes.
+Note that our metric is different from the ``Hessian metric'' induced by, say, a convex function \cite{alvarez2004hessian}.

-\begin{lemma} Let $\tensor{\cdot}{\cdot}{Y}: \fX(\stableK) \times \fX(\stableK) \to C^\infty(\stableK)$ denote the mapping that, under the usual identification of the tangent bundle, for any $V, W \in \fX(\stableK)$ sets \footnote{The notation $\tensor{\cdot}{\cdot}{Y}$ should not be confused with the (ordinary) inner product in inner-product spaces as it is varying over $\stableK$.}
+\begin{lemma} Let $\tensor{\cdot}{\cdot}{Y} \colon \fX(\stableK) \times \fX(\stableK) \mapsto C^\infty(\stableK)$ denote the mapping that, under the usual identification of the tangent bundle, for any $V, W \in \fX(\stableK)$ sets,\footnote{The notation $\tensor{\cdot}{\cdot}{Y}$ should not be confused with the (ordinary) inner product in inner-product spaces as it is varying over $\stableK$.}

-Then, this map is well-defined, induced by a smooth symmetric covariant 2-tensor field. \end{lemma}
+Then this map, induced by a smooth symmetric covariant 2-tensor field, is well-defined. \end{lemma}

-Now, let $\metric: \stableK \to T^2(T^*\stableK)$ be a smooth section of the bundle $T^2(T^*\stableK)$ that sends $K$ to $\tensor{\cdot}{\cdot}{Y}\big|_K$.
+Now, let $\metric \colon \stableK \mapsto T^2(T^*\stableK)$ be a smooth section of the bundle $T^2(T^*\stableK)$ that sends $K$ to $\tensor{\cdot}{\cdot}{Y}\big|_K$.
 Then, $\metric$ is in fact a Riemannian metric under mild conditions formalized below.